A Brief History of the Department of Philosophy & Religion Studies @ UNT

-One can then look back on over forty years of philosophy at North Texas with a sense of valid satisfaction.
-What began as a straggling collection of professors passed like gypsies from place to place has culminated in a robust, thriving department, internationally known and able to pursue a many-level course of instruction from religion studies through classical philosophical thought through environmental ethics.
-In tandem with these, there is a proliferation of new centers and projects, which draw on the department's strengths and apply them.
-Among these are the Center for Environmental Ethics (Prof. Eugene Hargrove), the Center for the Study of Interdisciplinarity (Prof. Robert Frodeman) and the Philosophy of Water Project (Prof. Irene Klaver) the Philosophy of Food Project (Prof. David Kaplan).
+One can then look back on over forty years of philosophy at North Texas with a sense of satisfaction.
+What began as a straggling collection of professors passing from place to place has developed into a robust, thriving department, internationally known and able to pursue a many-level course of instruction from classical philosophical thought through religion through environmental ethics.
+In connection with these, there is a proliferation of centers and projects, which draw on the department's strengths and apply them.
+Among these are the Center for Environmental Ethics (Prof. Eugene Hargrove), the Sub-Antarctic Biocultural Conservation Program (Prof. Ricardo Rozzi) and the Philosophy of Water Project (Prof. Irene Klaver) the Philosophy of Food Project (Prof. David Kaplan).
 To these one must add the interdisciplinary program which connects and interrelates environmental sciences and environmental philosophy.
 This arrangement involves a speakers program as well as the taking of philosophy courses by environmental sciences students and the taking of environmental sciences courses by philosophy students.

 In conclusion, there are those who believe that philosophy is strictly an ivory-tower enterprise.
-The philosophy program at North Texas finds no reason to deny that the various stands of philosophy can pursue pure analysis of perfectly abstract speculative thought.
-But it all has, we believe, to be brought down to earth somewhere.
-That is, to borrow Plato's insight, philosophers may wish to bask in enlightenment, but in fact, they need to be urged to return the chancy "cave" of the real world and enlighten both those who live there and the methods/concepts they use to deal with the creatures that live there.
-We believe that the Philosophy program developed at the University of North Texas does exactly this.
+The philosophy program at North Texas finds no reason to deny that the various stands of philosophy can pursue pure analysis of abstract speculative thought.
+But it all has, we believe, to eventually be brought down to earth.
+To borrow Plato's insight, philosophers may wish to bask in enlightenment, but they also need to be urged to return the "cave" of the "real" world to engage those who live there.
+The Philosophy program developed at the University of North Texas does exactly this.

 ~ Professor Pete A.Y.
 Gunter, December 2010